EricApgar/edge-impulse-audio/README.md

 # edge-impulse-audio
-This project is designed to run wakeword detection on a Raspberry Pi using [Edge Impulse](https://edgeimpulse.com/) as a service to collect data and train a voice model.
+This project is designed to run offline wakeword detection on a Raspberry Pi after using [Edge Impulse](https://edgeimpulse.com/) as a service to collect data and train a voice model.
+It is capable of handling multiple wakewords.

 The actual use (inference) of the deployed wakeword model happens offline.
 Collecting audio data and training a model requires connecting the device to your Edge Impulse account (free to make, easy to use, well structured with extensive guides and help).